lockss/lockss.github.io/developers/plugin/plugin-parameters.md

 A plugin's rules and code (start and permission URLs, crawl rules, substance patterns...) are made general by identifying placeholders for AU-specific values and substituting them later.
 These placeholders for variable values are called plugin configuration parameters.

-Defining the necessary configuration parameters for a given plugin comes mostly from studying the URL structure of the preservation target and identifying patterns.
+Defining the necessary configuration parameters for a given plugin comes mostly from studying the URL structure of the preservation target, finding patterns, and identifying the parts of those patterns that differ between Archival Units.

-Each plugin configuration parameter is represented by a `<org.lockss.daemon.ConfigParamDescr>` stanza that looks like this:
+Each plugin configuration parameter is represented by a `<org.lockss.daemon.ConfigParamDescr>` stanza that looks like this.
+Only `<key>` and `<type>` are required.

 ```xml
       <org.lockss.daemon.ConfigParamDescr>